 The second book is called A Grief Observed.
 It was written 20 years later in his life.
 In fact, it was published only after he had passed away.
-In this book, Lewis reflects on his own emotionial wrestlings with pain after his wife Joy, died of cancer shortly after they were married…married later in life.
+In this book, Lewis reflects on his own personal, emotional wrestling with pain after his wife Joy, died of cancer shortly after they were married…married later in life.

+It is not at all academic.
+It is raw.
+It is filled with hurt.
+It contains half-written senctences.
+Ocasionally he presents the beginning of a thought, only to abandon the thought and pick up on something else.
+In the end, the theology is the same…but it takes on a whole different meaning because of the context out of which it was written.

-A frined of mine says that Lewis’ second book has the same thoughts of his first, but it is written in a minor key.
+A friend of mine says that Lewis’ second book has the same thoughts of his first, but it is written in a minor key.

 Contrary to what many believe…and contrary to the way we often live…the Christian faith does not ignore the reality of pain and hardship in life.